RyanneTech/SQL/README.md

 Project | Description
 ------------ | -------------
-[Fruit Imports](https://github.com/RyanneTech/SQL/blob/main/Fruit%20Imports) | In this project, I created my own data to analyze fruits that have been imported through the four seasons and some that were imported year round.
-I used the case expression to determine which fruits had either a full, sufficient or low supply.
-Additionally, I used the case expression to calculate the total cost for each season.
+[Fruit Imports](https://github.com/RyanneTech/SQL/blob/main/Fruit%20Imports) | In this project, I analyzed imported fruits throughout the four seasons and year-round.
+Data was created to determine the fruit supply levels using the case expression.
+Additionally, the case expression was utilized to calculate the total cost for each season.
-[Department Store](https://github.com/RyanneTech/SQL/blob/main/Department%20Store)| In this project, I constructed multiple tables for each employee in the department store where they work.
-I utilized the substring expression to extract and display email domains.
-Furthermore, I used the union expression to identify the initial and final hires within the company.
-Additionally, I ranked employees in each department based on their salary.
+[Department Store](https://github.com/RyanneTech/SQL/blob/main/Department%20Store)| In this project, I created multiple tables to display employee information alongside their corresponding department stores.  used the substring expression to extract the email domains of each employee.
+Additionally, the union expression helped identify the initial and final hires within the company.
+Furthermore, employees were ranked based on their salary in each department.

 -----